Prachi422104/DA/Task-8/README.md

 -- Added a Slicer (Filter) for Region to make the dashboard interactive.

--- Applied proper alignment, titles, and clean formatting.
+- Applied proper alignment, titles, and clean formatting.

 ----

 ## Dashboard Features

-Interactive filtering using slicer
+- Interactive filtering using slicer

-Clear comparison of regional sales
+- Clear comparison of regional sales

-Monthly sales trend analysis
+- Monthly sales trend analysis

-Category-wise revenue distribution
+- Category-wise revenue distribution

-Clean and simple layout
+---

-Key Insights
+## Key Insights

-The West region generated the highest overall sales.
+- The West region generated the highest overall sales.

-Sales showed an increasing trend towards the end of the year.
+- Sales showed an increasing trend towards the end of the year.

-Technology category contributed the most revenue.
+- Technology category contributed the most revenue.

-Some months had high sales but comparatively lower profit.
+- Some months had high sales but comparatively lower profit.

-Deliverables

-Dashboard Screenshot / PDF Export

-This README file

-Dataset file

-What I Learned
+## What I Learned

-How to import and transform data in Power BI
+- How to import and transform data in Power BI

-How to choose the right chart for different types of data
+- How to choose the right chart for different types of data

-How slicers improve dashboard interactivity
+- How slicers improve dashboard interactivity

-How to design a clean and professional dashboard
+- How to design a clean and professional dashboard

-Outcome
+## Outcome

 This task helped me understand how to build a simple business dashboard and present data insights visually for business users.